sdole/tvarit-maven/README.md

 Tvarit is an dev ops automation project for continuous delivery of JEE apps using Maven and AWS platforms.

 ##Usage
-Make access id and secret key available in environment as
+Make access id and secret key available in environment as.
+This access id should be allowed all [IAM permissions](Automaton_Permissions.md) to run the plugin.
 ```xml
   <profiles>
 		<profile>